Valley Metro (Roanoke)

 Valley Metro, the operational name for the Greater Roanoke Transit Company, is a local government-owned urban-suburban bus line based in Roanoke, Virginia with First Transit providing the general and assistant general managers.
 The staff is employed by Southwest Virginia Transit Management Company, a First Transit subsidiary.
 Valley Metro serves the independent cities of Roanoke and Salem, the town of Vinton, and limited unincorporated portions of Roanoke County.
 Valley Metro has a fleet of 42 buses and 7 paratransit vehicles, and many lines originate and/or terminate at Campbell Court, a central bus station in downtown Roanoke which is also served by Greyhound.
+In FY 2023 the system got around 3,600 boardings per day according to the DRPT.

 Services offered

 Bus

 Effective June 1, 2010, Valley Metro buses only stop at designated bus stops.
 Before as previous to this buses would stop at every corner.
 Many passengers have expressed disapproval of this new policy.
 Valley Metro officials state that the changes are necessary to keep buses on schedule as ridership has increased.

 As of January 1, 2018, Valley Metro operates the following bus routes: